Rumble Signs Exclusive Livestreaming Agreement with DJ Akademiks

-/EIN News/ -- LONGBOAT KEY, Fla., April 10, 2023 (GLOBE NEWSWIRE) -- Rumble, the video-sharing platform (NASDAQ: RUM), announced today that the popular media personality DJ Akademiks will livestream exclusively on Rumble three to five days a week.
+LONGBOAT KEY, Fla., April 10, 2023 (GLOBE NEWSWIRE) -- Rumble, the video-sharing platform RUM, announced today that the popular media personality DJ Akademiks will livestream exclusively on Rumble three to five days a week.
 Known for his authentic voice, DJ Akademiks is a powerful culture and entertainment influencer with 5.2 million Instagram followers and 2.76 million YouTube subscribers.
 The Jamaican-American podcaster will cover the latest news in hip-hop music along with a satirical take on top headlines.

 "I look forward to being one of the first to bring music and cultural conversations to a platform like Rumble," said DJ Akademiks.
 "There have been many bad decisions at larger platforms where they haven't put creators first and they are disconnected to the community.
 I feel now is an inflection point for streaming platforms.
 I couldn't be more excited to lead this effort on a platform that puts creators first."